Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- In last week's game against the Jets, Evans was targeted seven times and recorded four catches for 47 yards and scored one touchdown.
+- In last week's matchup with the Jets, Evans caught four passes for 47 yards and scored one touchdown while being targeted seven times.

-- In his last three games, Evans has collected 61 yards on five catches with one touchdown, averaging 20.3 yards per game on eight targets.
+- Evans' stat line over his last three outings includes five grabs for 61 yards and one touchdown.
+He averaged 20.3 yards per game, and was targeted eight times.

 Evans' Tampa Bay Teammates